eic/edpm/pip_readme.md

 **ejpm** is not:

-1. It is not a **real** package manager, which automatically solves dependencies, download binaries (checking their GPG keys), finds fastest mirrors, manage... etc.
+1. It is not a **real** package manager, which automatically solves dependencies, download binaries (working with GPG keys, etc.), finds fastest mirrors, manage... etc.
 2. **ejpm is not a requirment** for e<sup>JANA</sup>.
 It is not a part of e<sup>JANA</sup> build system and one can compile and install e<sup>JANA</sup> without ejpm